KEINOS/go-totp/README.md

 //  Basic methods of totp.Key object
 // --------------------------------------------------

-// Generate the current passcode. passcode, err := key.PassCode()
+// Generate the current passcode.
+Which is a string of
+// 6 digit numbers and valid for 30 seconds.
+passcode, err := key.PassCode()

-// Validate the received passcode. ok, err := key.Validate(passcode)
+// Validate the received passcode. ok := key.Validate(passcode)

 // Get 100x100 px image of QR code as PNG byte data.
 // FixLevelDefault is the 15% of error correction. qrCodeObj, err := key.QRCode(totp.FixLevelDefault)
-qrCodePNG, err := qrCodeObj.PNG(100, 100)
+pngBytes, err := qrCodeObj.PNG(100, 100)

 // Get the secret key in PEM format text. pemKey, err := key.PEM()